Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Related Work

-While most search-based methods focus on exploring variations in environmental or scenario parameters, a few studies have begun to examine the impact of internal \gls{as} configuration parameters.
-For example, Pan et al.~\cite{pan2025safevar} proposed \emph{SafeVar}, a search-based approach that identifies minimal variations in vehicle characteristics, such as mass, brake torque, and tire friction, that can significantly compromise \gls{ads} safety.
-Using \emph{NSGA-II} algorithm~\cite{deb2002nsgaii}, \emph{SafeVar} consistently generated critical parameter settings that induced unsafe behavior across multiple scenarios and \gls{ads} models, outperforming random search in both effectiveness and efficiency.

 In summary, search-based testing has proven highly effective in uncovering critical failures in \glspl{as} by systematically exploring scenario spaces and guiding test generation toward high-risk behaviors and thereby surfacing edge cases.
-Techniques in this domain have evolved from early multi-objective formulations and surrogate-assisted search to more recent innovations involving fuzzing, behavioral clustering, and multi-simulator coordination.
-Despite these advancements, search-based testing remains computationally expensive, particularly when dealing with high-dimensional scenario parameters, complex operating scenarios, and high-fidelity simulations.
+Techniques in this domain have evolved from early multi-objective formulations and surrogate-assisted search to more recent innovations involving fuzzing and behavioral clustering.
+Despite these advancements, search-based testing remains computationally expensive, particularly when dealing with high-dimensional scenario parameters and complex operating scenarios.
 This cost becomes a critical bottleneck in modern \gls{as} development pipelines, where systems are frequently retrained, fine-tuned, or updated to adapt to new data, hardware, or operating environments.
-These challenges highlight the need for scalable and adaptive testing frameworks that can efficiently identify critical behavioral changes across \gls{as} versions, minimize redundant simulation efforts, and keep pace with the rapid development cycles of modern \glspl{as}.
+These challenges highlight the need for scalable and adaptive testing frameworks that can efficiently identify critical behavioral changes across \gls{as} versions and minimize redundant simulation efforts, to keep pace with the rapid development cycles of modern \glspl{as}.